Building projects generally require at least one of two main forms of consent prior to construction - Planning and Building Warrant.

 If a Planning application is withdrawn or refused, then a new application can be submitted without any further fees payable to the council provided the application is made within one year of the registration date of the initial application.

 Some works are exempt from Building Warrant.
 These include outbuildings (such as Garages, Greenhouses, and Sheds) up to an area of thirty square metres and also extensions up to an area of eight square metres.
 (If heating is provided, then these exemptions do not apply.)
 A Conservatory (provided it meets the description provided in the Building Standards Regulations) also has less onerous requirements than a standard build extension.
-Building Warrant exemptions may be changing soon to allow sleeping accommodation within huts of up to 30 square metres in area.
-Such properties may still require Planning Consent, depending on location.
+Building Warrant also allows an exemption for a hut with sleeping accommodation and with an area of up to 30 square metres, such as for private holiday accommodation.
+Such properties though will still require Planning Consent.
+Again, further information about exemptions are provided lower down this page.

 Councils will offer some pre-application advice about Building Warrants, but usually this is fairly limited.